 In this course, learners gain the skills and knowledge to help develop their guitar "toolbox."
 This is the ultimate beginners' course covering everything from how to play, guitar maintenance, a history of the instrument and the nuances of music theory.
 The focus of the course is to ensure learners new to the guitar discover the joys of playing music.

-Recommended Prerequisite: None BC Graduation Program 4 Credits Elective Courses or 4 Credits Fine Arts Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: None 4 Credits Elective Courses or 4 Credits Fine Arts

 INSTRUMENTAL MUSIC: GUITAR 11